Sbussiso/home-security-server/README.md

 ### Setup Wizard

 The Home Security Camera System includes a user-friendly setup wizard to simplify the installation and configuration process.
 Follow these steps to get started:

-\
+> **Note:**
-make sure python is installed on your operating system.
+Python must be installed on your operating system.
+If python is not installed you can install it here at [python.org](https://www.python.org/downloads/)

 1. Clone the repository: